PetmeetlyPetmeetly

 Short answer

-Budget $3,500 to $5,000 for a Labrador's first year, then about $1,600 to $1,900 a year after that.
+Budget $3,500 to $5,000 for a Labrador's first year in the US, then about $1,600 to $1,900 a year after that.
 Labs are food-driven, and about a quarter carry a gene that keeps them hungry, so strict portion control matters.
 The purchase price is only the start, and food, vet care, and pet insurance are the bigger long-term cost.

 First year